Skip to main content

 Meanwhile, crumble the Greek style salad cheese.

 Put the tomato, red wine vinegar and olive oil for the dressing (see pantry for amount) into a medium bowl.
-Season with salt and pepper, mix together, then set aside.
+Season with salt and pepper, mix, then set aside.

-Just before serving, add the pea shoots to the bowl of dressing and toss to coat.
+Just before serving, add the baby leaves to the bowl of dressing and toss to coat.
+TIP: Don't add the leaves too early or they'll go soggy.

 6